were/mcir/writeup/01-intro.md

 During my undergrad, I implemented the compiler in a breadth first style --- finishing all the features of each component and go to next stage.
+For example, after formalizing the whole grammar,
+I wrote a universal parser to support all the frontend features.
 The advantage of doing this is that each stage is highly decoupled, so you can just focus on what you do each.

+The tradeoff is that inside each module, each functionality is highly coupled with each other, and the whole module is too large.
-However, this approach is impractical --- it is hard to write hundreds lines of code and test them at once, and actually when you work, you need to incrementally modify the project and embrace the ugly legacy.
+It is hard to write hundreds lines of code and test them at once, Moreover,  actually when you work on a real project (not a toy like this), you need to incrementally modify the project and embrace the ugly legacy.
 Therefore, I decide to make this project depth first.
-We first write a very set of functions, and incrementally work towards the universal set of the features.
+We first write a set of very simple functions, and incrementally work towards the universal set of the features.

+1. Return 0
+    1. Parse a function without arguments.
+    2. Parse "return statement".
+    3. Emit intermediate representation.
+2. Hello world!
+    1. Figure out how print to screen syscall is supported.
+    2. Extend 1.1 to parsing arguments and parameters.
+    3. Handle string literal and convert them in classes.